 What do teaching assistants do?
 Are you considering a career in this area?
 How do you become a qualified Teaching Assistant?
 Do you wish to gain an understanding of the complex principles and practices of teaching?
-Do you want a career helping the future generations achieve their maximum?
+Do you want a career helping future generations achieve their full potential?

 Teaching assistants are vital in contributing to the development of children's education.
 Teaching assistants work alongside teachers in the classroom.
 They can provide integral 1-1 support, which is so important for children to succeed.

 Perhaps you have long been drawn to the teaching profession but would prefer to work in a more 1-1 capacity with children rather than deal with large groups.
 Becoming a teaching assistant may well offer you the challenge and job satisfaction you desire.

 The number of teaching assistants in the UK has grown dramatically.
 According to recent statistics, schools now allocate around 13% of their budgets to employing support staff.
 Therefore, this is certainly an area of employment within education that offers opportunities for people with the right skills and training.